srobo/docs/simulator/programming/index.md

 Setting each servo to -1 fully opens the respective jaw.

-The servo board has the part code `srXYZ2`, since only a single servo board is attached it can be referenced as `R.servo_board`.
+The servo board has the part code `srXYZ2`, but since only a single servo board is attached it can be referenced as `R.servo_board`.

 ### Ruggeduino